rohanmaddamsetti/parallyze/README.md

         draw x_i from Poisson(lambda)
         drop x_i onto reference genome

 ###Procedure 4: Genomes from multiple isolates from the same experimental evolution population.
-           (perhaps clinical or epidemiological isolates in future).

 1) Infer phylogeny
 2) Infer genotypes of all internal nodes by "using parsimonious assumptions" -- or better.